 Fish stick tacos are super fast and easy, plus a surefire way to get your kids eating seafood.
-A little trick to jazz up those fish sticks and a simple, kid-friendly mango avocado salsa add tons of fresh flavor to Chili Lime Fish Stick Tacos.
+This is a quicker way to make fish tacos with fish sticks, so it’s the perfect Taco Tuesday dinner on a busy weeknight.
+Plus a little trick to jazz up those fish sticks and a simple, kid-friendly mango avocado salsa add tons of fresh flavor to Chili Lime Fish Stick Tacos.

 Disclaimer: This recipe was developed through a sponsored partnership with Gorton’s.
 As always, all opinions are my own.

 You know how some people prefer all of their food to be separated?
 I’m kind of like that, in a way, I guess.
 I’m not the biggest fan of casseroles, and much prefer a main dish with sides (though you won’t likely see me turn down the World’s Best Lasagna).
 But my three-year-old takes it to a whole new level.
 He certainly does eat a variety of foods, but only as long as they don’t touch each other.

 I suppose this isn’t unusual for kids, but he won’t deconstruct things himself.
 It must be pre-deconstructed (which I suppose really means that it was never constructed at all).
 Will he take apart the components of a sandwich and eat the separately?
 Nope.
 Do wraps get unrolled?
 Never.
 Instead he requests that when I pack his lunchbox, I give him “all the parts of a sandwich but not all put together.”

 So I’ll let you guess how he ate these fish stick tacos…

 Deconstructed, naturally.
 Or unconstructed.
 But he ate them happily, as did his big brother!
 There you have it – the endorsement of a three-year-old and a six-year-old.